zuozhenggh/learning-library/security-library/database/data-safe/discover-mask-sensitive-data/discover-mask-sensitive-data.md

 6. Configure the masking policy as follows, and then click **Create Masking Policy**.

     *Important!
-Please do not close the panel until the masking policy is created; otherwise, the operation to add columns to the masking policy is not initiated.*
+Please do not close the panel.
+It closes automatically after all operations are completed.
+If you close the panel before the operations are finished, the operation to add columns to the masking policy is not initiated.*

     - Name: **Mask SDM1**
     - Compartment: **Select your compartment**